By: Kendall Jones on August 16th, 2022

 For example, let’s say you observed a worker cutting concrete as part of conducting a job hazard analysis.
 During the observation, the worker used a concrete saw equipped with a blade guard and a dust collector.
 The worker was wearing safety goggles and earplugs to protect his eyes and ears.

 Just because the worker implemented these safety measures doesn’t mean there weren’t potential hazards like being struck by flying debris or exposure to silica dust and loud noises.
 The potential hazards were eliminated because the worker followed proper safety procedures.
-You can’t rely on every worker to do this which is why conduction a job hazard analysis is so important.
+You can’t rely on every worker to do this which is why conducting a job hazard analysis is so important.

 OSHA suggests asking the following questions during your job hazard analysis to identify potential hazards: